South Park Branch Highlights

 History

 South Park residents began asking for a branch library in 1908.
-In July 1911 the Library opened a deposit station at the South Park Pharmacy.
-The station moved, closed and reopened several times until 1947, when service was taken over by a bookmobile.
+In July 1911, the Library opened a book deposit station at the South Park Pharmacy.
+These stations acted as satellite branches with smaller collections and shorter hours.
+They served the city during times of recession or immigration booms.
+The pharmacy received one cent for each deposited book.

 Architecture